Silicate Surfaces

 Feldspars

-Feldspars are a group of minerals that form more than 50% of the rocks in the crust of the Earth; nevertheless, only very little is known about them.
-We are currently working on K-feldspars (KAlSi3O8) to understand the role of the surface chemistry of these materials in the context of atmospheric ice nucleation.
-Soon, you can read here more about our newest results!
+Feldspars are a group of minerals that form more than 50% of the rocks in the Earth’s crust.
+They are also found as fine dust in the atmosphere, where they have a vital role for atmospheric ice nucleation.
+To date, very little is known about them and the role of their surface chemistry for atmospheric ice nucleation.